LukeShortCloud/simpler_things_extras/stre_pc_guide.md

 ## Skills Usage

 Each skill can be used to perform an action in game.
-Pick skills to become an expert in that align with your character and how you want to play.
+Pick skills to boost that align with your character and how you want to play.

 Examples for how to use every skill: